Self-Employment Taxes for Americans Abroad

 As a self-employed individual, you are both employer and employee.
 You will need to pay this tax separately after calculating your net profit.
 Medicare and Social Security taxes will primarily be for you.
 Plus the process will be similar to what wage earners in the US withhold from their pay.

 Since you are your own boss, you’ll need to figure out self-employment taxes by yourself.
-You can use the self-employment tax (SE tax) Schedule SE on Form 1040 or 1040-SR. Or better yet, our app.
+You can use the self-employment tax (SE tax) Schedule SE on Form 1040.
+Or better yet, our app.

 Remember, you can also deduct your employer-equivalent portion of your self-employment tax.